 In spite of this change, Air Products does need to continue compliance with the annual NPRI reporting requirement to account for applicable toxics and continue making annual reports available to the public.

-Ultimately, the goal of MECP is to repeal the 2009 Ontario Toxics Reduction Act by 31 Dec 2021, which will suspend the annual reporting/notification requirements as well.
+On 31 Dec 2021, the MECP is going to repeal the 2009 Ontario Toxics Reduction Act. which will suspend this annual reporting/notification requirement.

-NPRI RY 2020- No additional TSR Plans were required to be prepared.
+NPRI RY 2021- No additional TSR Plans were required to be prepared.